We use Patient Access or the NHS APP to allow you to order your prescriptions quickly and easily.

 Common Queries

-My medication isn’t on repeat.
+My medication isn’t on repeat or I only use it occasionally.

 What happens if I miss my checkup?